Qortal/Brooklyn/mesa 3D driver/docs/drivers/llvmpipe.rst

 To use it set the ``LD_LIBRARY_PATH`` environment variable accordingly.

-For performance evaluation pass ``build=release`` to scons, and use the corresponding lib directory without the ``-debug`` suffix.

 Windows
 ~~~~~~~

 On Windows, building will create
 ``build/windows-x86-debug/gallium/targets/libgl-gdi/opengl32.dll`` which
-is a drop-in alternative for system's ``opengl32.dll``.
-To use it put it
+is a drop-in alternative for system's ``opengl32.dll``, which will use
+the Mesa ICD, ``build/windows-x86-debug/gallium/targets/wgl/libgallium_wgl.dll``.
-in the same directory as your application.
-It can also be used by
+To use it put both dlls in the same directory as your application.
+It can also
-replacing the native ICD driver, but it's quite an advanced usage, so if
+be used by replacing the native ICD driver, but it's quite an advanced usage, so if
 you need to ask, don't even try it.

 There is however an easy way to replace the OpenGL software renderer